It’s that time of year again! The leaves are changing color, the air is getting colder, and Christmas is just around the corner.

 The Lodge (2019) is the perfect movie for those who crave an eerie, otherworldly thrill set at Christmastime.
 It combines horror and suspense as it follows two kids (Jaeden Martel and Lia McHugh) stuck in a remote wintertime lodge with their soon-to-be stepmother (Riley Keough), who harbors a dark secret.

-With its beautiful snowscapes, eerie soundtrack, and overall intense atmosphere, The Lodge is an unsettling cinematic experience that will make your skin crawl – in a good way!
-Its slow build-up of suspense leads to a thrilling conclusion that both surprises and frightens!
+With its beautiful snowscapes, eerie soundtrack, and intense atmosphere, The Lodge is an unsettling cinematic experience that will make your skin crawl – in a good way!
+Its slow build-up of suspense leads to a thrilling conclusion that surprises and frightens!

 Whether you’re looking to get into the holiday spirit of fear or need something new to add to your horror movie watchlist, The Lodge should be at the top of your list.